 Communities.
 McDonald’s supports communities, which are stakeholders in the business.
 The interests of these stakeholders include community development support, business sustainability, and environmental programs.
 McDonald’s corporate citizenship strategy has sustainability and support programs for this stakeholder group.
 The company’s partnership with Ronald McDonald House Charities provides financial support for families in need.
 The firm’s sourcing policy prioritizes sustainable production to encourage sustainability in farms and other producers.
 Also, the McDonald’s Global Best of Green report recognizes and rewards innovative environmental ideas and contributions.
 Thus, the company has a wide variety of corporate social responsibility programs to support these stakeholders.
 Many of these corporate citizenship approaches to business ethics relate to the ecological and sociocultural trends in the industry, as demonstrated in the PESTEL/PESTLE analysis of McDonald’s.
 In this regard, the company’s sustainability and corporate citizenship efforts for this stakeholder group are a response to the trends influencing the food service industry environment.
 McDonald’s fulfills its corporate social responsibility to the stakeholder group of communities.

-McDonald’s Corporate Citizenship Performance in Addressing Stakeholders’ Interests
+McDonald’s CSR, ESG Performance in Addressing Stakeholders’ Interests

 McDonald’s corporate social responsibility initiatives are considerable.
 They are effective in addressing the interests of the stakeholder groups of investors and communities.
 However, McDonald’s corporate citizenship approach only partially satisfies the interests of employees and customers, who are major stakeholders in the business.
 Thus, the company can improve its corporate social responsibility efforts.
 For example, the restaurant chain’s employment policies for its operations and the operations of franchisees and licensees can include improved compensation to satisfy employees’ concerns about their wages.
 Sustainable business practices and product innovation for more healthful foods can also help satisfy the concerns of McDonald’s customers.